surahit/undruggable_MoKiTo/README.md

 1. Use `generate_trajectories.ipynb` to create the initial trajectory and the short trajectories.
 2. Use `isokann.ipynb` to learn the $\chi$-function.
-3. Use `mokito.ipynb` to load the trajectories and the $\chi$-function to generate the graph and the energy landscape.
+3. Use `mokito.ipynb` to load the trajectories and the $\chi$-function to generate the MKM and the energy landscape.

 ### Molecular systems